bids-standard/bids-matlab/tests/data/reports/pet001_pet.md

 CTI/Siemens) system from Siemens, with serial number {{DeviceSerialNumber}}.
 The software version was {{SoftwareVersions}}.

 The imaging was done using C11 labelled CIMBI-36 admnistered by bolus.
-The acquisiton parameters were: field of view, FOV= {{fov}} mm; matrix size= {{mat_size}};
+The acquisition parameters were: field of view, FOV= {{fov}} mm; matrix size= {{mat_size}};
 voxel size= {{vox_size}} mm.